 The exquisite faucet is listed at a whopping price tag of $18,360 which in itself explains the attention to detail invested in its creation.

-Grid Faucet by Kohler KALLISTA
+Grid Faucet by KALLISTA

-Kohler’s division of high-end designer faucets has crafted Grid, a 3D printed faucet which was voted ‘Best of Show’ at the Kitchen & Bath Industry Show (KBIS) 2018.
+Kohler’s division of high-end designer faucets Kallista has crafted Grid, a 3D printed faucet which was voted ‘Best of Show’ at the Kitchen & Bath Industry Show (KBIS) 2018.
 Developed in collaboration with 3D printing experts, 3rd Dimension (based in Indianapolis), this faucet boasts sleek lines underlined by its minimalism.
 Taking a detour from traditional faucet designs, Grid harnesses the visual impact of negative space by eliminating the confines of traditional design aesthetics.
 In fact, the faucet only has outlines which makes one wonder where the water is coming from.

 GROHE Allure Brilliant Icon 3D